Artist Fandom The Artist Marketing Playbook Needs Rewriting

 The 20,000 Foot View: The whole essence of fandom is being turned upside down.
 An emerging crop of streaming native artists is finding its audience in a much more targeted and efficient way than via traditional music marketing.
 Instead of blowing a huge budget on carpet bombing TV, radio, and print, online artists and their teams are finding their exact audiences by focusing on relevance and engagement rather than reach and scale.
 In doing so, the traditional metrics for measuring success are becoming progressively less relevant.
 Being a household name might have been a mark of success in years gone by, but now can just as easily represent wasted, poorly targeted marketing spend.

-- Between 2016 and 2019 radio listening fell from to streaming rose from to and YouTube music viewing was up from to
+- Between 2016 2019 radio listening fell from streaming rose from to and music viewing was up from

-- Artist success needs measuring across a diverse range of metrics including awareness, fandom, overall listening and streaming
+- Artist success measuring across a diverse range metrics including awareness, fandom, overall and streaming

-- Traditional, album-focused artists who had their brands built using the traditional music marketing playbook have the highest awareness
+- Traditional, album-focused who had their brands built the traditional music marketing playbook the highest awareness

-- Queen is the most listened-to artist illustrating how Bohemian Rhapsody reinvigorated interest in an already enduring band
+- Queen is most listened-to artist illustrating how Rhapsody reinvigorated interest in an enduring band

-- Lady Gaga has the highest artist awareness narrowly pushing the Beatles into second
+- Lady Gaga the highest artist awareness narrowly the Beatles into second

-- Post Malone has the biggest streaming audience rate followed by DJ Snake
+- Post Malone the biggest streaming audience rate by DJ Snake

-- Overall listening rankings are slower moving than streaming, more closely reflecting overall levels of fandom and awareness
+- Overall listening are slower moving than streaming, closely reflecting overall levels of and awareness

-- Awareness peaks later than consumption – Lady Gaga tops awareness but is in streaming rankings
+- Awareness peaks than consumption – Lady Gaga awareness but is in streaming

-- The top streaming audience artists are not in the top most well-known rankings, indicating early stage and ‘under the radar’ artists
+- The top audience artists are not in top most well-known rankings, indicating stage and ‘under the radar’

-- Lady Gaga and Queen both have fanbases with close to half of them aged
+- Lady Gaga Queen both have fanbases with to half of them aged

-- Post Malone has a much younger fanbase with just aged and aged under
+- Post Malone a much younger fanbase with aged and aged under

 Companies and brands mentioned in this report: A Star is Born, Beyonce, Billie Eilish, Bohemian Rhapsody, Bruno Mars, Camila Cabello, Celine Dion, the Chainsmokers, Coldplay, Daddy Yankee, Daft Punk, David Guetta, DJ Snake, Ed Sheeran, Elton John, H.E.R., Justin Bieber, Justin Timberlake, the Killers, Kobalt, Lady Gaga, Lauv, Luis Fonsi, Martin Garrix, Miley Cyrus, P!nk, Post Malone, Queen, Rex Orange Country, Spotify, Taylor Swift, The Beatles, The Chainsmokers, The Rolling Stones, TikTok, YouTube